pragatipratishrutiswain/PID-5-CreditCard-Delinquency-Analytics/GenAI Landscape/EDA/README.md

 ### 3️⃣ Understanding relationships between variables
 EDA also involves examining how different features interact.
 For example:

-Do customers with high credit utilization rates have a higher risk of delinquency?<br>
+❗Do customers with high credit utilization rates have a higher risk of delinquency?

-Is there a correlation between income levels and late payments?<br>
+❗Is there a correlation between income levels and late payments?

 #### Using GenAI:
 AI models can automate correlation analysis, helping identify key risk indicators.<br>